-Everyone can have their opinion on how to code but at least we all should follow some kind of standards or best practises to make our code easy to understand, easy to follow, easy to refactor so on.
-The standards and the best practises differ from person to person so I'm going list what I consider is the best when it comes to coding.
+Everyone have their own opinion when it comes to coding practises but at least we all should do our best to follow official standards and best practises to make our code easy to understand, easy to follow, easy to refactor, easy to work with so on.
+The list below consists of some, not all, standards and practises that I tend to follow.
+Note: The most of these apply to PHP.

 - I follow PSR-2 Coding Style Guide.

 - I use TDD (Test Driven Development) framework PHPUnit and PHPspec.

 - I use BDD (Behavior Driven Development) frameworks like Behat.

 - I version my code with Semantic Versioning.

 - I try not to define more than 5 method parameters.

 - I try not to have more than 15 methods in a class.